Kim Kardashian Slips Into Sexy Versace Dress For Sister Kourtney’s Lavish Birthday Bash

 — E!
 News (@enews) April 19, 2019

 Videos and photos from the night posted by several celebrities on social media proved that the Kardashians really know how to throw a party.
-Robin Thicke and Sia sang Kourtney “Happy Birthday,” and all the event’s details were carefully planned — from a racy birthday cake that depicted the 40-year-old naked in a bathtub, to napkins that featured famous KUWTK quotes on them, as well as personalized Don Julio tequila bottles.
+Robin Thicke and Sia sang Kourtney “Happy Birthday,” and all of the event’s details were carefully planned — from a racy birthday cake that depicted the 40-year-old naked in a bathtub, to napkins that featured famous KUWTK quotes on them.
+Personalized Don Julio tequila bottles were also on offer at the high-class bash.